 1. Make sure your child gets this season’s flu vaccine.

-Even though flu season started early this year, the end isn't near, so it's not too late for your child to get the shot or nasal spray vaccine.
-While the vaccine cannot completely prevent children from getting the flu (it's about 62% effective, according to the latest numbers from the Centers for Disease Control and Prevention), it can shorten the illness if they do get sick and keep symptoms milder.
+While the vaccine cannot completely prevent children from getting the flu (it’s about 62% effective, according to the latest numbers from the Centers for Disease Control and Prevention), it can shorten the illness if they do get sick and keep symptoms milder.

 2. Practice good cough etiquette and social distancing.